frequency-chain/docs/pages/Basics/AccountSafety.md

 # Keeping Your Accounts Safe

 **Remember: keeping your account safe is a responsibility that goes beyond the scope of this document.**
-**While we try to provide the basic concepts, security is in constant flux, and these may not represent the latest best practices.**
+**While this document provides basic concepts, security is in constant flux, and these may not represent the latest best practices.**

 ## Public Keys and Rotation